alfahs/MolecularDynamicsScripts/README.md

 ## Features

 ✅ Automated temperature
-✅ Multiple time-based runs for statistical accuracy
+✅ Multiple runs for statistical accuracy
 ✅ Suitable for use with tools like LAMMPS, VASP, OVITO, or custom post-processing scripts

 ## Requirements